FC København

 1903 (B 1903) played at Gentofte Sportspark after being formed in 1903.

-Throughout their history they would be crowned as Danish champions on seven
+Throughout their history, they have been crowned as Danish champions on seven

 1919-20, 1923-24 and 1925-26.